 Sono Hanabira ni Kuchizuke wo – Linux Wine fix

-This tool is contributed by another programmer.
-Due to a Wine bug (which its developers consider a feature) Sono Hanabiras' engine will fail to work correctly with its own archives.
+This tool was contributed by another programmer.
+Due to a Wine bug (which its developers consider a feature) Sono Hanabiras' engine fails to work correctly with its own archives.
 More info about the bug.

-It sorts archive entry name table using Wine lstrcmpiA code so that it appears sorted to Sonohana running in Wine and its binary search works again.
+It sorts archive entry name table using Wine's lstrcmpiA code so that it appears sorted to Sonohana when running under Wine and so its binary search works again.

 It can also extract FJSys archives, and will possibly add/update files in them some time.